trailofbits/cb-multios/cqe-challenges/NRFIN_00023/README.md

 corrupting program state.

 The system does not validate the length of stock symbol names before performing an unbounded copy to a heap-allocated buffer.
-The fix is to not use cgc_strcpy unsafely on untrusted input, instead using strncpy.
+The fix is to not use strcpy unsafely on untrusted input, instead using strncpy.
 See src/stock.c:123-127.
-This is an unbounded copy into a fixed-size buffer, patching will require adding in length checks to remove the possiblity of overflowing the buffer on unsafe operations such as cgc_strcpy.
+This is an unbounded copy into a fixed-size buffer, patching will require adding in length checks to remove the possiblity of overflowing the buffer on unsafe operations such as strcpy.

 The system uses heap allocated variables after freeing them.
 The implemented fix ensures that all references to heap-allocated chunks are removed prior to